 10. Save your finds.

-Its also easy to save your finds digitally.
-When viewing a record, click the orange Save button in the upper right corner.
-This brings up a box where you can choose to attach the record to someone in your tree, store it in your Ancestry.com shoebox or save it to your computers hard drive.
-(To return later to shoebox items, see the list of recent additions and the link to all items at the bottom of your Ancestry.com home page.)
-An advantage of attaching a record to an Ancestry.com tree is that you can then view it using Ancestrys free smartphone and tablet apps.
+It’s also easy to save your finds digitally.
+When viewing a record, click the green Save button in the upper right corner.
+This brings up a box where you can choose to attach the record to someone in your tree or save it to your computer’s hard drive.
+An advantage of attaching a record to an Ancestry.com tree is that you can then view it using Ancestry’s free smartphone and tablet apps.